hortensele/cn_HPL_LUAD/README.md

    - Use `cell_to_cell_interaction.py` to compute cell-cell interactions.
    - Use `tile_sample_cells.py` for tile visualization of cn-HPCs.
    - Use `visualize_hpc_cells.py` for cn-HPCs and cells visualization overlaid over whole slide images.
+   - Use `Colocalization_cell_cnHPC.ipynb` to colocalize cn-HPCs with immune and tumor regions.
+   - Use `GraphAnalysis_HPC_fingerprints.ipynb` to create HPC graphs and heatmaps of cn-HPC interactions.
    - Run `cn_HPC_complete_analysis_tcga.Rmd` for embedding visualization in UMAP, cell composition analysis, and survival analysis.

 8. **Validation in External Cohort**